javascript-tutorial/en.javascript.info/1-js/06-more-functions/07-settimeout-setinterval/article.md

 First timers run immediately (just as written in the spec), and then the delay comes into play.
 That limitation comes from ancient times and many scripts rely on it, so it exists for historical reasons.

-For server-side Javascript, that limitation does not exist.
+For server-side JavaScript, that limitation does not exist.
 Also, there are other ways to schedule an immediate asynchronous job.
 In Node.JS that's [process.nextTick](https://nodejs.org/api/process.html) and [setImmediate](https://nodejs.org/api/timers.html).
 ````

 ## Summary